wadaniel/korali/README.md

 ## Folders

++ docker/ Contains the build file for a Korali docker image
 + docs/ Contains all documentation for Korali source and website
 + examples/ Contains example scripts that solve all of Korali's problem types
 + poc/ Contains proof of concepts